bimalka98/Autonomous-Mobile-Robot-Physical-Implementation/README.md

 Brief introduction about the files in repository are given below.
 ## Documentation
-`Documentation` folder includes some of the important documents related to the design of mobile robot.
+`Documentation` folder includes some of the important documents related to the design of a mobile robot.

 #### ArduinoMega2560.pdf